mdresch/requirements-gathering-agent/requirements/16_ai_project_kickoff_checklist.md

 # AI-Generated Project Kickoff Checklist

-Certainly!
-Here is a **tailored Project Kickoff / Requirements Gathering Checklist** for the Requirements Gathering Agent project, in markdown format, reflecting your provided context, user roles, tech stack, and risk analysis:

----

-# Project Kickoff & Requirements Gathering Checklist
+# Project Kickoff / Requirements Gathering Checklist

 ## I. Stakeholder Engagement & Alignment
-- [ ] Identify and document all key stakeholders (Project Manager, Developer/Technical Lead, Compliance Officer, Integrator/DevOps Engineer).
+- [ ] Identify all key stakeholders (e.g., Project Managers, Developers, Business Analysts, DevOps Engineers).
-- [ ] Schedule and conduct initial stakeholder interviews or workshops to clarify needs and expectations.
+- [ ] Schedule and conduct initial meetings or workshops to validate and elaborate on project goals and requirements.
-- [ ] Confirm and document the project vision, business goals, and core values with stakeholders.
+- [ ] Confirm understanding and alignment on the project vision, including automating PMBOK-aligned documentation.
-- [ ] Establish a communication plan (e.g., meeting cadence, preferred channels, escalation paths).
+- [ ] Establish a communication plan and regular check-in cadence to ensure ongoing stakeholder engagement.
-- [ ] Define roles and responsibilities for each user role.

 ## II.
-Requirements Elicitation & Validation
+Scope Definition & Validation
-- [ ] Review and validate AI-generated user stories and acceptance criteria with stakeholders.
+- [ ] Review and refine the AI-generated Project Summary and Business Goals for completeness and clarity.
-- [ ] Gather and document additional requirements or edge cases (especially around compliance, integration, and customization).
+- [ ] Validate user stories and acceptance criteria with stakeholders to confirm priorities and completeness.
-- [ ] Clarify and document customization needs for generated documentation (e.g., templates, project-specific details).
-- [ ] Identify and document integration needs (API, CLI, CI/CD, other tools).
+- [ ] Define the scope for the initial Minimum Viable Product (MVP), including core features like document generation, customization, and CLI integration.
-- [ ] Confirm regulatory, compliance, and quality requirements relevant to documentation outputs.
+- [ ] Prioritize features and requirements, possibly using MoSCoW or similar methods.

 ## III.
-Scope Definition & Prioritization
+Technical & Resource Planning
-- [ ] Define and agree on the MVP (Minimum Viable Product) feature set.
+- [ ] Review the AI-generated Technology Stack Analysis:
+  - Confirm the suitability of Node.js, TypeScript, Azure AI SDKs, and OpenAI SDK.
+  - Identify any additional tools or frameworks needed.
-- [ ] Clearly document what is in-scope and out-of-scope for the initial release.
+- [ ] Validate the AI-generated Data Model Suggestions:
+  - Plan detailed data schemas for project artifacts, templates, and integrations.
-- [ ] Prioritize features and requirements (e.g., using MoSCoW or similar method).
+- [ ] Discuss and plan for system integrations:
+  - CLI workflows, API endpoints, and external AI services.
+- [ ] Assess team skills related to Node.js, TypeScript, Azure AI, and OpenAI.
-- [ ] Identify and document potential future enhancements for backlog.
+- [ ] Estimate effort, timelines, and resource needs for initial development phases.

 ## IV.
-Technical & Architecture Planning
+Risk & Compliance Review
-- [ ] Review and confirm the proposed technology stack (Node.js, TypeScript, Azure AI, OpenAI, etc.).
+- [ ] Review the AI-generated Risk Analysis:
-- [ ] Assess team skills versus the tech stack; identify training or hiring needs.
+  - Identify additional risks specific to your environment.
+  - Develop or refine mitigation strategies.
-- [ ] Review and refine AI integration approach (API endpoints, authentication, error handling, fallback strategies).
+- [ ] Review compliance considerations, especially regarding data privacy, security, and legal requirements.
-- [ ] Define structured output formats (e.g., JSON schemas) for documentation artifacts.
-- [ ] Plan for modularity and integration patterns (API, CLI, CI/CD).
+- [ ] Plan for security measures:
+  - Secure storage of API keys and credentials.
+  - Data handling policies.
-- [ ] Identify and document configuration and environment variable management (dotenv, secrets).
+- [ ] Identify necessary legal or regulatory consultations.
-- [ ] Plan for logging, monitoring, and error reporting.

-## V. Risk, Security & Compliance Review
+## V. Design & Development Preparation
-- [ ] Review and expand on the AI-generated risk analysis; brainstorm additional risks.
-- [ ] Define and document risk mitigation strategies (e.g., for external API reliance, data privacy, AI output quality).
-- [ ] Confirm handling of sensitive data and compliance with data privacy standards (GDPR, CCPA, etc.).
-- [ ] Plan for secure credential management and .env practices.
+- [ ] Review AI-generated UI/UX considerations (if applicable), or plan for CLI and API design.
-- [ ] Review and document compliance requirements for generated documentation (PMBOK, regulatory, quality).
+- [ ] Detail critical workflows and process flows, such as document generation, review, and customization.
+- [ ] Set up development environments, including version control, testing, and staging environments.
-- [ ] Plan for periodic review and update of templates/prompts as standards evolve.
+- [ ] Define coding standards, documentation practices, and review processes.

 ## VI.
-Development & Quality Preparation
-- [ ] Set up code repository, branching strategy, and access controls.
-- [ ] Integrate automated testing frameworks (e.g., Jest), linting (ESLint), and formatting (Prettier).
-- [ ] Define coding standards and development best practices.
-- [ ] Set up CI/CD pipelines (including automated documentation generation).
-- [ ] Prepare initial development, testing, and staging environments.
-- [ ] Develop and document initial sample inputs, templates, and output examples.

-## VII.
-Documentation & Onboarding
-- [ ] Draft and review user documentation (API, CLI usage, integration guides).
-- [ ] Prepare onboarding materials for each user role (PM, Developer, Compliance Officer, Integrator).
-- [ ] Document sample workflows for common use cases (e.g., generating a project charter, integrating with CI/CD).
-- [ ] Establish a feedback loop for documentation and onboarding improvements.

-## VIII.
-Success Criteria & Next Steps
+Defining Success & Next Steps
-- [ ] Define measurable success metrics/KPIs for the MVP and project phases.
+- [ ] Establish success metrics or KPIs for the project’s initial phase, such as accuracy of generated documents, user satisfaction, or integration success.
-- [ ] Outline a high-level project roadmap and timeline with milestones.
+- [ ] Develop a high-level project roadmap or timeline with milestones.
-- [ ] Assign owners for all key action items and next steps.
+- [ ] Assign action items and owners for immediate next steps:
-- [ ] Schedule regular project status reviews and retrospectives.
+  - Stakeholder feedback collection
+  - Technical feasibility studies
+  - Prototype or proof-of-concept development
+  - Security and compliance assessments

 ---

-**Tip:** Review and update this checklist collaboratively with the team at project kickoff, and revisit it at key milestones to ensure alignment and progress.
+*Use this checklist as a living document during your kickoff to ensure all critical areas are addressed and to facilitate a structured, comprehensive approach to requirements gathering and project initiation.*